 - Urinalysis – Which will reveal fungal organisms in the urine if the cat has disseminated aspergillosis.

-Treatment is variable and depends on the immune competence of the cat and the location of the infection.
-It may include:
+Treatment is variable and depends on the immune competence of the cat and the location of the infection and may include:

 - Systemic antifungal drugs such as itraconazole or fluconazole.

 - Topical antifungal drugs which involve giving the cat an anesthetic and inserting an antifungal medication into the nasal cavity through tubes.